Posted on December 15, 2025.

 In case you have fractured your mind, psychiatry has proceeded a long path in defining mental health disorders, symptoms, and diagnostic criteria.
 As a branch of medicine, it explores the neurochemistry of the brain, with a passion to locate the origin of disorders therein.

 Supposedly, there are ten personality disorders divided into three clusters.
-Why do the symptoms of each one describe behavior out of the norm?
-Are there universally set rules for the manner a person should behave in, and otherwise, they need treatment?
-If the self refers to the mind and personality, aren't they "broken" people?
+If we paid attention to each disorder, what a surprising variety of biological disfigurations under a single title!
+In the meanwhile, why does each symptom happen to describe behavior out of the norm?
+Implicitly, there are universal, set rules for the manner that a person should behave in, and their otherwise actions perhaps alarm the need for treatment.
+If the human self refers to the mind and personality, are they “broken” people that should be stripped of their authenticity?

+A final question to divert our attention!
 Who, out of every possible behavior that conforms to society, every possible willpower to prevent thoughts that spawn fear and angst, and every possible action to thrive in happiness, would make the decision to have a mental health disorder and deal with the psychiatric categorization that marks their suffering?
-"Broken" without a choice.
+Broken without a choice.

 Anxiety disorders, depression, personality disorders, schizophrenia...
 At least, psychiatry lends a shoulder to cry on, "You're feeling the way you are because of a hyperactive amygdala. / Your brain is short of dopamine. / You were traumatized by violent abuse in your past."
 Fortunately, it doesn't complain, "Don't participate in society!
 Don't be traumatized!
 Control your brain structure!
 Don't be mentally ill!" as if you had the chance.